 Aglaonema Silver Bay Pest or Disease Problems

-These hardy plants are relatively pest resistant as long as you provide a healthy living environment.
+Silver Bay Aglaonema are hardy plants that are relatively pest resistant as long as you provide a healthy living environment.

-Be sure to provide your plant with sharply draining soil, good ventilation, and the right amount of water and humidity.
+Ensure your plant has sharply draining soil, good ventilation, and the right amount of water and humidity.

-In less than ideal conditions, problems with common houseplant pests, such as:
+In less than ideal conditions, problems with common insects pests, such as:

 - Spider Mites

-Overwatering and cool temperatures may result in root and stem rot.
+Overwatering and cool temperatures may result in stem and root rot.
+One visible sign of root rot is yellowing leaves.

-Is The Plant Considered Toxic Or Poisonous To People, Kids, Pets?
+Is Aglaonema Silver Bay Toxic Or Poisonous To People, Kids, or Pets?

 Take care to keep pets and kids away from your Aglaonema plants.

-The plant is toxic when ingested, and the sap can cause skin irritation.
+The plant is toxic as it contains calcium oxalate crystals.
+When ingested, the sap can cause skin irritation.

 Is The Plant Considered Invasive?